4est-is-Forrest/square-iron/content/docs/Code/environment-context.md

 The networking environment is typical for any large organization but I ran into fatal issues using Pip and Requests due to our traffic being required to pass through an NTLM proxy.

 Thankfully, I found a permanent solution utilizing [Px-Proxy](https://github.com/genotrance/px "Px-Proxy") in executable form as a Windows Service (start up).
-Utilizing PX's white list configuration, I gained the capability to use Pip and Requests without constant maintenance of a different service (CNTLM).
+Utilizing PX's white list configuration, I gained the capability to use Pip and Requests without constant maintenance of a different service (CNTLM) on individual machines.